7 Baby Registry Items You’ll Use Into Childhood

 One thing I recommend that you consider is this- find as many baby registry items you’ll use “beyond the baby years” as you can!

 When we were creating our baby registry I tried to make sure that the items I was registering for were things I would be able to use for many years to come.
-This was a smart financial decision, but it also helped up really narrow down the items we would actually need.
+This was a smart financial decision, but it also helped up really narrow down the items we would actually need when we created our minimalist baby registry.

 READY TO START YOUR AMAZON BABY REGISTRY??